Proposed Israeli annexation of the West Bank: International response

-In June 2019, the Donald Trump administration indicated that it might not object to the Israeli government's possible annexation of Israeli settlements in the West Bank.
+In June 2019, the first Trump administration indicated that it might not object to the Israeli government's possible annexation of Israeli settlements in the West Bank.
 Five senators from the opposition Democratic Party introduced a resolution condemning the idea.
 The Trump administration had earlier recognized Jerusalem as the capital of Israel in December 2018 and recognized the Golan Heights as part of Israel in March 2019.
 In November, it declared that it did not consider the settlements illegal, but asked Israel to refrain from annexation before the release of the Trump peace plan.
+In September 2025, the second Trump administration offered assurances to Arab countries that it would not allow Israel to annex the West Bank.
+Trump added that "Israel would lose all of its support from the United States if that happened."

 The West Bank is internationally recognized as militarily occupied by Israel, though Israel disputes this and has created nearly 200 Israeli settlements there.
 According to Yuval Shany, an Israeli annexation would likely be opposed internationally because the plan would violate multiple principles.
 Firstly, the principle of territorial integrity, that territories should not be acquired by war, as stated in the preamble to United Nations Security Council Resolution 242, in several U.N. resolutions proclaiming the status of the West Bank as occupied Palestinian territory and in the International Court of Justice's advisory opinion on the Wall.
 Secondly, it would violate the vision of a two-state solution set forth in the Oslo Accords.
 Thirdly, the permanent and day-to-day control of a civilian population by a foreign power, denying it the right to naturalize or participate in politics, would perpetuate a democratic deficit.